-Many gardeners use raised beds instead of traditional rows because they tend to yield better results.
+Many gardeners use raised beds instead of traditional rows because along with the best soil for raised beds, they tend to yield better results.

 However, even with diligent water and weeding, your raised bed isn’t going to produce the amount of vegetables you hoped without a proper soil mixture.

-Building the best soil mix for raised beds is one of the most important steps to gardening.
+Building the best soil for raised beds is one of the most important steps to gardening.

 Let’s take a look ways to build the right soil for your raised beds.

 One of the first tips to remember is the soil in your raised beds needs to be light and crumbly.